• Skip to main content

 How to Prepare Your Home for Disasters

-Over the last few years, we have watched wildfires devastate Australia and California, hurricanes squander coastal communities, and other natural disasters disrupt the lives of millions of people.
+In recent years, wildfires have destroyed parts of Australia, Canada, and California, and hurricanes have harmed coastal and inland communities.
+Natural disasters continue to disrupt and devastate the lives of millions.
 These unpredictable disasters have shown us the importance of emergency planning.

-Natural disasters have both obvious and less obvious impacts on our water and air- two vital elements to our everyday lives.
-We’re here to help supply you with the information and products you need to keep you and your family safe during a natural disaster.
+Natural disasters impact our water and air, vital elements of our everyday lives.
+We’ve gathered some helpful information to keep you and your family members safe during a natural disaster.

-The year 2020 was the driest year on record for most Southwestern states and 2021 is projected to be even drier.
-Droughts deplete water supplies and cause the air to become stagnant which can trap emitted pollutants and cause increases in surface ozone.
+Droughts deplete water supplies and cause the air to become stagnant, which can trap emitted pollutants and cause increases in surface ozone.

 cracking ground during a drought

-One of the more obvious water-related issues that many people face during a drought is restrictions on water use.
-But did you know that droughts can affect water quality too?
+One of the more obvious water-related issues many people face during a drought is restrictions on water use.
+But did you know that droughts can also affect water quality?

-Droughts reduce stream and river flows which can increase the concentration of pollutants in water and cause stagnation.
-Higher water temperatures in lakes and reservoirs can also lead to reduced oxygen levels.
+Droughts reduce stream and river flows, which can increase the concentration of pollutants in water and cause stagnation.
+Higher water temperatures in lakes and reservoirs can also reduce oxygen levels.
 These levels directly affect fish and aquatic life and water quality.

-Viruses, protozoa, and bacteria can pollute both groundwater and surface water when rainfall decreases.
-If you get your drinking water from a private well, you may be at high risk for drought-related infectious diseases.
-Acute respiratory and gastrointestinal illnesses can spread more easily when hand washing is compromised by a perceived or real lack of water.
+Viruses, protozoa, and bacteria can pollute groundwater and surface water when rainfall decreases.
+If you drink water from a private well, you may be at high risk for drought-related infectious diseases.
+Acute respiratory and gastrointestinal illnesses can spread more easily when a perceived lack of water compromises hand washing.

-It’s extremely important to make sure that any water that you do use is purified and good for you and your family members.
-One of the easiest ways to make sure your water safe during a drought is to test it.
+Ensuring that any water you use is purified and good for you and your family is imperative.
+Testing your water is one of the easiest ways to ensure it is safe during a drought.

 Add to Cart